PatchworkBoy87/PatchworkBoy87/README.md

 👋 Hi, I’m <b>@PatchworkBoy87</b>

-I am an IT manager based in the United Kingdom with some developer experience in
+I am a .NET Developer based in the United Kingdom with some experience in
+- C# .NET
 - HTML5, CSS3
+- TypeScript
 - JavaScript & jQuery
 - SQL Server
 - Classic ASP